jam7/narou-docker-alpine/README.md

 ## Where is data directory

 All data are stored in `/opt/narou`.
-So use `docker run -v $HOME/.narou:/opt/narou ...` command to use your `$HOME/.narou` as data directory.
+So, use docker something like `docker run -v $HOME/.narou:/opt/narou ...` to use your `$HOME/.narou` as the data directory.

 ## Run as web service